Falinor/vue-md-route-generator/README.md

 `GenerateConfig` has the following properties:

-- `pages`: Path to the directory that contains your page components.
+- `folders`: An array of paths containing markdown files you want to load.
-- `importPrefix`: A string that will be added to importing component path (default `@/pages/`).
+- `importPrefix`: A string that will be added to importing component path (default `@/assets/`).
 - `dynamicImport`: Use dynamic import expression (`import()`) to import component (default `true`).
 - `chunkNamePrefix`: Prefix for each route chunk name (only available when `dynamicImport: true`).
 - `nested`: If `true`, generated route path will be always treated as nested. (e.g. will generate `path: 'foo'` rather than `path: '/foo'`)

 ## Related Projects

-- [vue-cli-plugin-auto-routing](https://github.com/ktsn/vue-cli-plugin-auto-routing): Vue CLI plugin including auto pages and layouts resolution.
-- [vue-router-layout](https://github.com/ktsn/vue-router-layout): Lightweight layout resolver for Vue Router.
-- [vue-auto-routing](https://github.com/ktsn/vue-auto-routing): Generate Vue Router routing automatically.
+- [vue-markdown-routing](https://github.com/Falinor/vue-markdown-routing): Generate Vue Router routing automatically.

 ## License